Edward Snowden's first interview shocked the US

 The second reason for concern is that with the thunder of these revelations they will have the same impact as a news story about deaths during a war.
 "A death is a tragedy, one million deaths are statistical," he says using Stalin's phrase.
 "Just as the first spy was sparked by Merkel and not the 80 spying of millions of Germans."

 That is why he believes that the solution to the whole problem lies in technology and not in politicians.
-“The answer is simply coding.
-By making the encryption of all communications an international standard we could end mass surveillance once and for all wherever it originates.
+"The answer is simply coding.
+By codifying all communications an international constant we could end once and for all with mass surveillance wherever it comes from.

 protothema.gr